How to Quit Your Job and Become a Full-Time Blogger

 Write, publish, and share GOOD content.

-Once you have reviewed a few tutorials, you can start writing blog posts.
+Once you have reviewed a few WordPress tutorials, you can start writing blog posts.
 It’s a super straightforward process, and you can follow the specific steps here if you need help getting started.

 Remember, focus on a blogging strategy that is helpful to your readers.
 It’s important to write content that will apply to a specific group of people.
 You don’t want to write a bunch of random posts on random topics.
-If you write about your favorite football player today, and the health benefits of essential oils tomorrow, then your readers will be very confused, and might not want to come back.
+If you write about your favorite football player today, and the health benefits of essential oils tomorrow, then your readers will be a little confused, and might not want to come back.

 How to Make Money Blogging